Andre-Filipe-Martins/eor-tde-recoils/README.md

 The project estimates whether TDEs produced by recoiling black-hole merger remnants can contribute significantly to the hydrogen-ionising energy budget required for cosmic reionisation.
 The calculation is deliberately optimistic: the recoil velocities are chosen from a ratio scan that maximises the number of external TDEs in each host-galaxy stellar-mass bin.

+A shorter skills-focused summary for recruiters and data-analysis roles is available in [`PORTFOLIO.md`](PORTFOLIO.md).

 ## Repository contents

 This repository contains the Python scripts used for the population synthesis, ratio scan, TDE counting, and ionising-energy comparison.